 Outdoors Date Day/Night

 If the weather is beautiful, New Orleans is a great city to take your date outside.
-Rent bikes and explore the city, or take a stroll in Crescent Park, or at The Fly along the river.
-Head out to magnificent City Park in mid-City, or walk the trail at Audubon Park.
-If you love the city life as much as we do, take a walk along the riverfront and then grab some beignets with bae afterwards.
+Rent bikes and explore the neighborhoods, or take a stroll in Crescent Park or at The Fly along the Mississippi River.
+Head out to magnificent City Park or walk around the lagoon at Audubon Park.
+If you love the city life as much as we do, take a walk along the riverfront and then grab some beignets at Cafe du Monde afterwards.
 Whatever you decide, you really can’t go wrong.
 New Orleans is a city for lovers.